top of page

 February - Heart Health = Mental Health: Connect cardiovascular wellness with mental health, address Valentine's Day relationship stress, and focus on work-life balance.

-March - Stress Awareness Month: Teach practical stress management techniques, address tax season financial stress, and prepare for busy spring construction season.
-Help them to navigate the stress of chronic pain.
+March - Stress Awareness Month: Teach practical stress management techniques, address tax season financial stress, and prepare for the busy spring construction season.

 April - Workplace Stress Management: Focus on communication skills, conflict resolution, and building healthy team dynamics as projects ramp up.